roachlong/query-analysis/README.md

 Then open a new Mac Terminal or PowerShell window and execute the following command to launch your single node database.
 ```
-cockroach start-single-node --insecure --store=./data
+cockroach start-single-node --insecure --store=./data --background
 ```
 Then open a browser to http://localhost:8080 to view the dashboard for your local cockroach instance

 There are also a few cluster settings that manage how much information is stored in our internal obseravbility tables.
 The default values for these have been decreased since v24.1 in an effort to reduce cardinality of information collected and decrease memory pressure leading to improved performance.
 But these default values may be artificially low for many workloads and small cluster sizes.
-For benchmark testing, where we can control the velocity and volumne of data for our workloads, we can safely adjust these settings and observe the behavior in our system.
+For benchmark testing, in non-production environments where we can control the velocity and volumne of data for our workloads, you may be able to adjust these settings and observe the behavior in our system.
 ```
+cockroach sql --url "$conn_str" -e """
 set cluster setting sql.metrics.max_mem_stmt_fingerprints = 100000;  -- instead of 7500
 set cluster setting sql.metrics.max_mem_txn_fingerprints = 100000;  -- instead of 7500
 set cluster setting sql.insights.execution_insights_capacity = 20000;  -- instead of 1000
+"""
 ```